Azure/azure-quickstart-templates/quickstarts/microsoft.sql/sqlmi-new-vnet/README.md

 ## Important

-During the public preview deployment might take up to six hours.
-This is because a virtual cluster that hosts the instances needs time to deploy.
-Each subsequent instance creation in the same virtual cluster takes a few minutes.
+Deployment of first instance in the subnet might take up to six hours, while subsequent deployments take up to 1.5 hours.
+This is because a virtual cluster that hosts the instances needs time to deploy or resize the virtual cluster.
+For more details visit [Overview of Azure SQL Managed Instance management operations](https://docs.microsoft.com/azure/azure-sql/managed-instance/management-operations-overview)

-After the last Managed Instance is deprovisioned, the cluster stays alive for up to 24 hours.
-This avoids waiting for a new cluster to be provisioned in case that customer just wants to recreate the instance.
-During that time period the resource group and virtual network can't be deleted.
-This is a known issue and the Managed Instance team is working on a resolution.
+SQL Managed Instances are deployed into virtual clusters.
+Each virtual cluster is associated with a subnet and deployed together with first instance creation.
+In the same way, a virtual cluster is [automatically removed together with last instance deletion](https://docs.microsoft.com/azure/azure-sql/managed-instance/virtual-cluster-delete) leaving the subnet empty and ready for removal.